 Nutritional psychiatry explores the relationship between food and mood and how happiness may be associated with a certain kind of diet, while an unhealthy diet may inspire feelings of sadness and grief.
 A study from 2014 backs up this relationship between food and mood; the findings conclude that a diet rich in fruits and vegetables can elevate an individual’s mood and foster a healthier mind.

-A prominent research carried out by SMILES (Supporting the Modification of Lifestyle in Lowered Emotional States), aimed at comparing the impact of social intervention versus dietary intervention in improving symptoms of anxiety and depression.
+Prominent research carried out by SMILES (Supporting the Modification of Lifestyle in the Lowered Emotional States), aimed at comparing the impact of social intervention versus dietary intervention in improving symptoms of anxiety and depression.
 The SMILES trial found that a third of the people who received dietary support exhibited significantly higher signs of relief in their depressive symptoms as compared to the 8% of people who received social support.

 These studies may be the stepping stone that will advance nutritional psychiatry as the future of mental health.
 Of course, even though the connection between food and mood is quite clear, it is also imperative to note that merely changing your diet is not a reliable method of curing depression.
 However, combined with conventional treatment methods, it can be of great benefit if appropriately applied.